JaredTate/digihashv2/SHA256_VERSION_MASK_FIX.md

 **Does stripping bit 23 hurt DigiDollar activation?**
 No. Bit 23 is a vote, never a validity rule — a block is equally valid with or without it.
-The chip's own rolling still sets it on ~half this port's blocks (free signaling), the other four algos signal on 100% of theirs, and from block **23,788,800** every upgraded node also signals **bit 0**, which rolling cannot touch.
+The chip's own rolling still sets it on ~half this port's blocks (free signaling), the other four algos signal on 100% of blocks mined by upgraded nodes, and from block **23,788,800** every upgraded node also signals **bit 0**, which rolling cannot touch.
+DigiByte Core v9.26.5 makes this strip the node's own default for SHA256D templates (opt back in via GBT `rules: ["digidollar"]`), so node and pool agree.

 **Why can't the pool just keep bit 23 fixed and forbid rolling it?**
 The hardware can't comply.
 BM13xx chips roll bits 13–28 as one contiguous counter —